Sampling Theory with Average Values on the Sierpinski Gasket: Introduction

-For the most part we will deal with a single fractal, the Sierpinski gasket ($SG$) with the standard self-similar measure $\mu$ and Kigami Laplacian $\Delta$ (see \cite{kigami2001analysis, MR2246975} for details).
-The spectrum of this Laplacian is describable explicitly by the method of spectral decimation introduced by Fukushima and Shima \cite{fukushima1992spectral}, which relates eigenfunctions and eigenvalues of $-\Delta$ on $SG$ with eigenfunctions and eigenvalues of discrete Laplacians $-\Delta_{m}$ on graph approximations (denoted here by $\beta_{m}$) to $SG$.
-It was shown in \cite{oberlin2003sampling} how to use this method to obtain a sampling theorem involving point samples on the vertices of $\beta_{m}$.
-On the other hand, it was shown in \cite{MR1867899} that the Laplacian on $SG$ is also definable as a limit of graph Laplacians on the cell graphs $\Gamma_{m}$ that also approximate $SG$ in terms of the average values of functions on $m$-cells.
+An important property of $SG$ and $SG_{3}$ is that the spectra of their respective natural Laplacians are describable explicitly by the method of spectral decimation introduced by Fukushima and Shima \cite{fukushima1992spectral}, which relates eigenfunctions and eigenvalues of the Laplacians on $SG$ and $SG_{3}$ with eigenfunctions and eigenvalues of the discrete Laplacians of their graph approximations.
+The authors of \cite{oberlin2003sampling} showed how to use the spectral decimation method to obtain a sampling theorem involving discrete point samples on the vertices of the graph approximations of $SG.$ On the other hand, it was shown in \cite{MR1867899} that the Laplacian on $SG$ is also definable as a limit of graph Laplacians on the graphs whose vertices correspond to the $m$-cells of $SG$ with edges between vertices if two nonidentical $m$-cells share a vertex in common.
 The main technical result of this paper is to show that the method of spectral decimation is also valid for the sequence of cell graph approximations.
 This leads directly to a sampling theorem for average value samples.

-It is tempting to speculate that our results should be a special case of a generic result for a larger class of fractals, say, the post-critically finite ($PCF$) fractals for which spectral decimation holds.
-But we show that in fact this is not the case for a closely related fractal $SG_{3}$ (subdivide the sides of the generating triangle in thirds rather than halves).
-While $SG_{3}$ has an explicitly described spectral decimation (see \cite{drenning2009spectral}) and its Laplacian is describable in terms of cell graph approximations (see \cite{donglei2005laplacian}), we do not have a useful spectral decimation method for the cell graph Laplacians.
+In contrast, it turns out that despite $SG_{3}$ having graph approximations with an explicit spectral decimation process (see \cite{drenning2009spectral}), as well as approximations of its Laplacian in terms of discrete Laplacian on cell graph approximations akin to those for $SG$ (see \cite{donglei2005laplacian}), there is no useful spectral decimation for the standard cell graph Laplacian.
+In fact, we will show that there is no such Laplacian for the cell graph approximations that results in a sampling theorem like that for $SG.$